Schools began using Opportunity Culture models in:

-Learn more about Opportunity Culture in Vance County Schools by visiting this website.
+Learn more about the Opportunity Culture initiative in Vance County by visiting the district website.

 Public Impact provides support in designing new teacher-leader roles and school models, while New Leaders provides training and support to develop teacher-leaders, and NELA provides professional development to teacher-leaders interested in becoming a principal.